codepath/android_guides/Using-the-CardView.md

 ### Customizing CardView

 `CardView` provides a default elevation and corner radius so that cards have a consistent appearance across the platforms.
 However, you may choose to customize these values if you desire to do so.
+We can also set the background color of the card.

 ```xml
 <android.support.v7.widget.CardView